-The Mizuno Hays Road properties are located east of the City of Tracy and south of the City of Manteca on the east side of the San Joaquin River in the Central Zone.
-The conservation easement dedication (and future acquisition) will cover the existing agricultural lands which are actively farmed to serve as mitigation for development impacts under the SJMSCP to row and field crop habitat for the betterment of species covered under the SJMSCP.
+The K Hovnanian Mizuno Hays Road is in the Central Zone east of the City of Tracy and south of the City of Manteca on the east side of the San Joaquin River.
+The conservation easement dedication covers existing agricultural lands to mitigate for development impacts under the SJMSCP to row and field crop habitat in the Central Zone.

-The Preserve Management Plan (PMP) (attachment 3) drafted by ICF reflect the existing Preserve Management Plans (PMP) of the row and field crop preserves in the Central Zone for economy of scale for species under the SJMSCP.
-Currently, there are no enhancements planned to the landscape but any additional future enhancements planned on the property not displayed in Table 1 would be brought back as a supplemental PMP in the future to be completed in cooperation with the land owner.
-The land owners display very good stewardship practices and there are very little invasive species within the fields on premises.
+The draft PMP (attachment 3), prepared by ICF, simply amended the existing management plan for the 10.5 acres easement to include the new 42 acres easement area to serve as a row and field crop preserves in the Central Zone for economy of scale on long term monitoring activities.
+There are no enhancements planned on the new easement area.
+However, any additional future enhancements not displayed in Table 1 would be brought back as a supplemental PMP in cooperation with the land owner.
+The land owners display very good stewardship practices and there are very few invasive species within the fields on premises.

-Table 1 - Enhancements for Row and Field Crop/Riparian Preserves
+Table 1 - Enhancements for Row and Field Crop/Riparian Preserves Enhancement Potential Under SJMSCP

 Enhancement Potential Under SJMSCP Y Ν N/A

 Use of Herbicides, pesticides and/or rodenticide in accordance with Sect.
-5.4.5(M) &
+5.4.5(M) & Х

 5.4.7.1

 Create, expand or restore riparian area to enhance nesting Х

 Plant elderberry plants for VELB Х

-Enhance foraging habitat using native grass and forb species (Appendix N) X
+Enhance foraging habitat using native grass and forb species (Appendix N) Х

 Install roosting or nest sites and platforms Χ

 Fencing of riparian areas X

-Install bat boxes X
+Install bat boxes Х

 Maintain water quality within creeks and wetlands (e.g. red-legged frog habitat) Х

 Create burrowing owl burrows Χ

 Eliminate invasive and undesirable species Х

 Plant vegetation (e.g. tules, blackberry thickets & cattails for tricolor blackbird/GGS) Χ